How Kubernetes works

 The kubelet is the agent that runs on each node in the cluster and monitors work requests from the API server.
 It makes sure that the requested unit of work is running and healthy.

 The kubelet monitors the nodes and makes sure that the containers scheduled on each node run as expected.
-The kubelet manages only containers Kubernetes creates.
+The kubelet manages only containers that Kubernetes creates.
 It isn't responsible for rescheduling work to run on other nodes if the current node can't run the work.

 What is kube-proxy?

-The kube-proxy component is responsible for local cluster networking, and runs on each node.
+The kube-proxy component is responsible for local cluster networking and runs on each node.
 It ensures that each node has a unique IP address.
 It also implements rules to handle routing and load balancing of traffic by using iptables and IPVS.

 This proxy doesn't provide DNS services by itself.
 A DNS cluster add-on based on CoreDNS is recommended and installed by default.